meridianleap/.github/profile/README.md

 - Custom websites using modern web best practices.
 - Maintainable deployment and management strategies for your infrastructure.
 - Efficient server-side software.
 - And lots more!
-Shoot us an email with your idea.
+Shoot us an email to set up a meeting.

 ## Expertise
 We also offer consulting services in the following areas: